ThomasVuNguyen/comfyScript/README.md

     pin: avoidance sensor pun
     trig & echo: trigger & echo pins
     state: 1 - running & 0 - disable (used to enable sensor from different SSH clients)

-future plan: option for distance in m, inches & ft (currently in cm)
-note: the reading rate is once every 0.1s, this can be changed manually if needed
 ```
 ##  Buzzer (and passive buzzer)
 <div id="header" style="float: left;" >
   <img src="assets/buzzer.png" width="40"/>